ukitgroup/mass-labeling/docs/install.md

 ## Post install

 After installation system requires to have first administrator created.
-Read the [user guide](user_guide) about this obligatory step.
+This step is this obligatory.
+Read the [cli user guide](cli/user) on how to do it.

 ## FAQ